lemonmade/quilt/documentation/projects/packages/builds.md

 Quilt provides a default strategy for building packages that optimizes for bundle size in consuming projects.
 This document describes the different parts of this build, including some changes you have to make to your package’s `package.json`.

-For private packages (that is, the package’s `package.json` includes [`"private": true`](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#private)), Quilt does not build your package.
+> **Note:** For private packages (that is, the package’s `package.json` includes [`"private": true`](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#private)), Quilt does not build your package.
 Any consumers within this repo will use the source code of the package directly, so no build outputs are needed.
+You will still need to [configure the entry files](#using-private-packages-in-a-monorepo) for your private packages, though.

 For public packages, Quilt creates four different sets of outputs for your project by default, based on the [entries you specify in your `package.json`](./README.md#entries):